anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

      - Intensive on
      - Not intensive on
      - Using hardware acceleration
-     - Requirements for optimised pod scheduling
+     - Requirements for optimized pod scheduling
    * - 1
      - Compute
      - Networking (dataplane)